joemoose/psiops/docs/zones.md

 !!! note

-	At a game table, your GM may quickly set up tactical zones with labeled index cards.
+	At a game table, your GM may quickly set up tactical zones using labeled index cards.
 When playing online, digital Post-It notes on a shared whiteboard work well.

 ### After Action

 If you’ve come up through tabletop combat with a battlemat and a measuring tape, this will feel off at first.
 Lean into it.
 By the end of your first operation, you’ll enjoy the change of pace.